-The Museum hosts a robust series of discussions, readings, screenings, and workshops that highlight our exciting exhibitions and collections for a diverse community of learners.
+NBDMHC calendar provides information on doll conventions and events across the country and in our region.
+An active member of the community we also host robust programming including a series of discussions, readings, screenings, and workshops that highlight our exciting exhibitions and collections for a diverse community of learners.
 Visit often for updates.

 The All Stories Theater Company, presents the original drama A KNOTTED ROPE by Beth Danesco, on Thursday January 10th and Friday, January 11th, at The Marilyn Rodman Performing Arts Center in Foxboro.
 Doors open at 6:30 Tickets are $15 and on sale now.